-Where the terms of an equity settled award are modified, the minimum expense recognised is the expense as if the terms had not been also also also also be also be also also also be also bemodified.
+Where the terms of an equity settled award are modified, the minimum expense recognised is the expense as if the terms had not been also also also be also bmodified.
 An additional expense is recognised for any modification which increases the total fair value of the share-based payment arrangement or is otherwise beneficial to the employee as measured at the date of modification.
 When an equity award is cancelled, it is treated as if it vests on the date of the cancellation and any expense not recognised for the award is recognised immediately.
 Refer Section 10.5 for details of outstanding options and performance rights.